We set out how firms should continue to identify and monitor key workers (also known as critical workers) in financial services.

 - Risk management, compliance, audit and other functions necessary to ensure the firm meets its customers’ needs and its obligations under the regulatory system.

 - Any individual that provides essential support to allow the functioning of the above roles, such as finance and IT staff.

-Firms should consider whether they should issue a letter to all individuals they identify as key workers that clearly identifies them as such and that can be presented to schools on request.
-We recommend that the letter includes the sentence "the individual has been designated as a key worker in relation to their employment by [firm name]” and is signed by someone with appropriate authority.
+Firms should consider, if they have not already done so, whether they should issue a letter to all individuals they identify as key workers, including any new joiners, should it be necessary for these individuals to provide evidence of this in the future.
+We recommend that the letter includes the sentence 'the individual has been designated as a key worker in relation to their employment by [firm name]' and is signed by someone with appropriate authority.

 Firms should continue to follow the Government’s guidance closely and take the recommended steps.